 - It only has a free trial for 30 days

-- Paid version is $109.
+- The paid version is $109.

-Download ACDSee (1-month free trial)
+Download ACDSee ($109)

-Format: images, videos, and text files.
+Format: images, videos, PSD, PDF and text files.

-- quick and responsive.
+- Quick and responsive.

-Features: Nomacs offers mosaic generation by taking an image and overlaying a database of images based on similarities of their histograms.
-A unique feature of Nomacs is the synchronization of multiple instances.
-With this feature, you can easily compare images by zooming and/or panning at the exact same position or even by overlaying them with different opacity.
-You can activate cache and reduce image switch times.
-Not only it reads images in the zip archives but MS office documents as well, you can add notes to the images to keep track of their origin.
+Nomacs offers mosaic generation by overlaying a database of images together based on similar histograms.
+My favorite feature is the synchronization of multiple instances.
+This enables you to easily compare images by zooming in or panning at the exact same position or even by overlaying them with different opacity.
+Nomacs not only reads images in the zip archives but even previews MS office documents.
+You can also add notes to the images to keep track of their origin.
 Nomacs includes image manipulation methods for adjusting brightness, contrast, saturation, hue, gamma, exposure.

 Format: It supports all the popular image formats including camera raw formats.

-- you can compare multiple images.
+- Quickly compare multiple images.